MicrosoftDocs/azure-docs/articles/storage/blobs/storage-custom-domain-name.md

 <a id="create-cname-record" />

-### Step 2: Add a CNAME record to the domain registrar's website
+### Step 2: Create a canonical name (CNAME) record with your domain provider

-CNAME stands for Canonical Name and it's used to alias one name to another.

-Create a CNAME record that maps your custom domain to your blob endpoint.
-Then, in Portal, you'll register the domain with Azure.
+Create a CNAME record to point to your host name.
+A CNAME record is a type of DNS record that maps a source domain name to a destination domain name.

 1. Sign in to your domain registrar's website, and then go to the page for managing DNS setting.